saltyorg/docs/docs/faq/plex.md

 === "Use SSH to tunnel to my server and claim it"

-    - On your local machine (the one that you uise to ssh into your saltbox machine):
+    - On your local machine (the one that you use to ssh into your Saltbox machine):

        ```shell
        ssh <user>@<yourserveripaddress> -L 32400:0.0.0.0:32400 -N